Velletri: Medieval

 In the 10th century, Velletri fell under the rule of the Counts of Tusculum (981).
 The entire area of the Alban Hills and the Monti Prenestini was dominated by the Counts of Tusculum, including the fortress of Lariano next to Velletri.
 In 1084, Robert Guiscard marched against Rome and passed through Velletri, meeting resistance from residents, who were rewarded by the Pope in 1101, with a Breve that gave very broad boundaries to the Veliterna community.

 In the 13th century, Velletri was administered in the form of a republic.
 It was governed by the Great Council, composed of consuls, who were then replaced by a council of novemviri (nine men), a mayor with supervisory functions, constables who were military leaders, and a podestà who had judicial duties.

 Pope Alexander IV (1254–1261), former bishop of Velletri, ordered during his pontificate to bring the relics of Velletri holy martyrs Pontian and Eleuterio to be preserved in the crypt beneath the cathedral.
 In 1342, Nicola Caetani besieged Velletri.
 However, the city resisted until the arrival of reinforcements from Rome.
 In exchange for this help, the city had to undergo the appointment of a mayor appointed by Rome.
 This kind of vassalage lasted until 1374 when, following an agreement, the Podestà would be elected every six months.
-Te first four times the choice would be directly ratified by the Romans.
+The first four times the choice would be directly ratified by the Romans.
 In 1353 the Trivium Tower was opened.
 It was a symbol of the city of Velletri.

 In 1408, Ladislaus of Naples occupied Velletri during his attempt to conquer the Papal States.
 In 1434, during the struggle against the Colonna and Savelli families, Pope Eugene IV razed the castle of Lariano with the assistance of 800 Velletrani soldiers.
 The land of Castellana was granted to Velletri, and remained merged with Velletri until 1967.
 On April 21, 1482, during the Salt War between Pope Sixtus IV and Ferdinand of Aragon 500 Velletrani soldiers, 250 of whom were considered to be among the best Italian archers, fought with the papal army of Roberto Malatesta in the Battle of Campomorto, in a marshy area next to the territory Velletri, now in the town of Aprilia.
 The Pope won and the Velletrani were rewarded for their faithfulness by the Holy See.